Dark-life944/Debug-Log-for-pppwn-test/README.md

 -1 download this project

--2 modify stage1.bin and stage2.bin for your firmware
+-2 modify stage1.bin and stage2.bin manually for your firmware

 -3 run [debug log.exe]